Turning Points in the History of Moraga

 Ten million years ago the bed of San Pablo Sea began to lift and drain.
 Sediments from the sea floor were lifted up and formed the backbone of Rocky Ridge and Las Trampas Ridge, the two most prominent landmarks east of Moraga Valley.
 These ridges are about two million years old.

 At the same time an active volcano sent lava over the present day Berkeley hills.
-Location of extinct volcano (Sibley).
+The location of this extinct volcano is Sibley, which now lays on its side, easily accessed by hiking trails.

-Our rancho area is known for its fossils.
+Our Moraga Rancho area is known for its fossils.
 In the area was a series of lakes and lagoons fed by a large river that flowed from a mountain range, the crest of which is now the Farallon Islands off the Golden Gate.

 A tule lake was formed where Campolindo High School now stands.
-The cliff along Bollinger Canyon Road (near St. Mary’s College) has revealed many geologic treasures.
+The cliff along Bollinger Canyon Road near St. Mary’s College has revealed many geologic treasures.
 Plants and animal fossils, seashells, bones, teeth and foot prints of extinct animals, such as mastodons, three toed horses and camels have all been found in the Moraga area.
-Even the vertebrae of a whale was discovered near Rheem and parts of a giant bear near Moraga Way and Glorietta Blvd.
+Even the vertebrae of a whale was discovered near Rheem and parts of a giant bear were found near Moraga Way and Glorietta Boulevard.

-The Moraga Valley area has changed over the past ten million years, tilting the land up, then dropping it down.
+The Moraga Valley area has changed over the past ten million years, with geology tilting the land up, then dropping it down.
 It continues still, but at a slower pace.

 Native American Life in Moraga